 The survey was first conducted in 2004 with the participation of 11 countries.
 The survey is conducted every two years, and the number of participating states increases every time.
 In the seventh stage of the SHARE survey (Wave 7), the first-time data collection had been performed in eight more countries, including Latvia.
 SHARE is an international study which is simultaneously conducted in 27 European countries and Israel.
-Second data collection in Latvia (Wave 8) will be conducted in 2019-2020.
+Third data collection in Latvia (Wave 9) will be conducted in 2021-2022.

 The SHARE project is a study within which information on health, economic, demographic and psychological aspects is gathered through interviews of citizens over the age of 50 years.
 SHARE is a longitudinal study; it means that the respondents are repeatedly interviewed every two years, which enables comparison of the dynamics of their life situation.

 In order to understand the impact of Covid-19 pandemic among European citizens, in the summer of 2020 and 2021 Covid-19 questionnaire was administered.
 SHARE project`s respondents answered questions how their daily habits, employment situation and income, as well as accessibility to health care services have changed during Covid-19 situation.

 The SHARE project is funded by the European Commission, the American National Institute on Aging and the countries participating in the project.
 The involvement in the project for new SHARE member states, including Latvia, is funded by the Directorate General for Employment, Social Affairs and Equal Opportunities of the European Commission.
 Since 2021 SHARE project is funded by the Ministry of Education and Science of the Republic of Latvia and State Education Development Agency.